oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 But it's missing an important enterprise capability.

-You need to add a report that summarizes all the todo items for your organization and automatically emails the report once a week.
+You need to add a report that summarizes all the Todo items for your organization and automatically emails the report once a week.

 The email report looks like this: